Forest Plan Revision

 Collaborative mapping websites are used as an information source and a forum for public comments on forest plan revision topics.

 This mapping tool provides an online forum for public comments and input on the evaluation criteria measures for wilderness evaluation, as well as to the measures specific to each area identified in the wilderness inventory.
 To learn more about the process and other ways to comment visit the Wilderness Inventory and Evaluation website.
-Comment period ends: Tuesday, September 2, 2014
+Comment period runs through Tuesday, September 9, 2014.

 Link to the Flathead National Forest Wilderness Inventory and Evaluation E-Collaboration Map Tool.